martinthomson/vrs/draft-thomson-elegy-vrs.md

 3. The facilitator performs the following in any order:

-   a.
-Publish the list of options, along with labels for each option; see
+   1. Publish the list of options, along with labels for each option; see
       {{labels}} for details.

-   b.
-Choose and publish details for a source of randomness that will become
+   2. Choose and publish details for a source of randomness that will become available at some future time; see {{seeds}}.

-      available at some future time; see {{seeds}}.
+   3. Generate and publish a one-time code; see {{otp}}.

-   c.
-Generate and publish a one-time code; see {{otp}}.
+   {: type="a"}

 4. Wait for all randomness to become available.